Treating Athletes & Patients Throughout NY

 By introducing hand therapy and carpal tunnel exercises focused on soft tissue mobilization, Dr. Nemirovsky relieves the inflamed median nerve and restores normal function to your arm, wrist, and hand.
 Skillfully blending state-of-the-art therapies such as Cold-Laser Light Therapy, the Active Release Technique® (ART), and the Graston Technique®, he ensures wrist pain relief and restoration that is custom to your specific disorder and pain symptoms*.

-Our board-certified sports medicine specialist’s accurate diagnosis and treatment of your carpal tunnel can mean the difference between conservative and timely healing, and invasive carpal tunnel surgery with lengthy recovery.
+Our board-certified sports medicine specialist’s accurate diagnosis and treatment of your carpal tunnel can mean the difference between conservative and timely healing, and invasive carpal tunnel surgery with a lengthy recovery.
 Manhattan Sports Therapy can also provide you with activity modifications in order to help you recover without pausing your work or leisure activities, allowing you to heal and work at the same time.

 Preventing Carpal Tunnel Syndrome & Hand Injury